 IMPORTANT MESSAGE: Palomar College has made many changes at the college to keep students, faculty, and staff safe from the spread of the coronavirus (COVID-19).
 We realize that as students you may have a lot of concerns and questions and need additional support.
 Please read the Quick Guide to Student Resources to find resources to help you in this challenging time.
 Also, the COVID-19 Student FAQs may be of great help to you.

 Sociology at Palomar College is part of the Behavioral Sciences Department.
 The Sociology program offers courses to prepare students for upper-division programs in sociology at four-year colleges and universities, and we offer an Associate in Arts in Sociology for Transfer degree (AA-T Sociology).

 A sociology course, Introduction to Women’s Studies (SOC 115), is the core course required for the A.A. degree in Gender and Women’s Studies.

-There are currently five full-time faculty members and sometimes as many as twelve part-time faculty members teaching sociology at Palomar College.
-Welcome to Joe Briceño, our newest full-time faculty member!
+There are currently six full-time faculty members and sometimes as many as sixteen part-time faculty members teaching sociology at Palomar College.
+We are very excited that Amber Colbert, an outstanding instructor, joined our full-time faculty in Fall 2019!

 There are two paraprofessional programs for employment in human services culminating in the awarding of a certificate in Psychological and Social Services and/or Alcohol and Other Drugs Studies.
-For information about these paraprofessional programs, please contact Nicole Rose, the Interim Coordinator for these programs, at (760) 744-1150, ext.
+For information about these paraprofessional programs, please contact Jim Fent, the Coordinator for these programs, at (760) 744-1150, ext.
 2188.

 Please report any broken links on this website to email@example.com.